Munenori Kawasaki: Chicago Cubs

-Second stint with the Hawks
+Fukuoka SoftBank Hawks (second stint)

 On March 31, 2017, Kawasaki signed with the Fukuoka SoftBank Hawks.
-He won his fourth Japan Series with the Hawks in 2017.
+He won his fourth Japan Series with the Hawks in 2017, hitting .241 with 4 RBI in 42 games.
 On March 26, 2018, Kawasaki was released by the Hawks, and reportedly intended to retire.
 However, he clarified his statement later that day, announcing that he was temporarily stepping away from baseball due to a nerve disorder.

 Wei Chuan Dragons

-On July 9, 2019, Kawasaki became a guest coach for the Wei Chuan Dragons of the Chinese Professional Baseball League (CPBL).
-On July 13, 2019, he became player-coach.
+On July 9, 2019, Kawasaki became a guest coach for the Wei Chuan Dragons of the Chinese Professional Baseball League.
+On July 13, he became a player-coach, but did not appear in any games for the team.

 Tochigi Golden Braves

 On September 7, 2020, Kawasaki signed with the Tochigi Golden Braves of the Baseball Challenge League.
 On September 13, 2020, he hit a home run on the first pitch he saw in his debut.
 On April 8, 2021, Kawasaki agreed to re-sign with the Golden Braves for the 2021 season.
+Kawasaki re-signed and played with the Golden Braves in 2022, 2023, 2024, and 2025 as well.

+Mid East Falcons

+In October 2025, Kawasaki signed with the Mid East Falcons of Baseball United.

 International career

 2006 World Baseball Classic

 Kawasaki started at shortstop, mostly as the team's No. 9 hitter, in the inaugural World Baseball Classic and played a key role in Japan's championship run.
-Hitting out of the leadoff spot for the first time in the tournament finals against Cuba, Kawasaki scored on a base hit by Ichiro Suzuki in the top of the ninth inning, managing to brush home plate with his right hand while contorting his body and deftly avoiding the catcher's tag to score the tying run for Japan.
+Hitting out of the leadoff spot for the first time in the tournament finals against Cuba, Kawasaki scored on a base hit by Ichiro Suzuki in the top of the ninth inning, managing to brush home plate with his right hand while contorting his body and deftly avoiding the catcher's tag to score the seventh run for Japan.

 While the Japanese media deemed the play sensational and dubbed it The Right Hand of God (à la former Argentine football player Diego Maradona's famous "Hand of God" goal), Kawasaki was later found to have injured his right elbow on the play and did not play in the regular season until mid April.